 All in all, these features make Untappd a pretty handy companion when exploring the rich, sometimes overwhelming world of craft beer.
 But, a seemingly unspoken element of this phenomenon is the culture it has inadvertently reared.
 Instead of enjoying the beers in front of them, people have become slaves to the application.
 They cut off real social interaction to check in a beer in hopes of unlocking a new badge.
 They want to see how others rate a beer before giving it a whirl themselves, for all intents and purposes eliminating the very subjective nature that craft beer is founded upon.
 They want to see how many beers they can check in in a single session (yep, there’s a badge for that).
 They’re more concerned about the game than enjoying the experience that lays in front of them.

-This special feature takes an in-depth look at what I’ve dubbed “The Untappd Culture” and how it’s impacting the overall scope of today’s craft beer landscape.
+This feature takes an in-depth look at what I’ve dubbed “The Untappd Culture” and how it’s impacting the overall scope of today’s craft beer landscape.

 Anti-Social Social Media